 As yoga instructors, we tell students all the time how rewarding yoga is for the mind, body, and spirit.
 But part of your wellness is earning a living, and we’re often asked is if it is possible to pay the bills on a yogi’s upside down schedule.

 The truth is that there isn’t one set price in the yoga business – how comfortable of a living you earn as a yoga instructor is dependant on how you run your business.
-But there are always a few pointers will help newcomers going in the right direction – up!
+But there are always a few pointers will help newcomers in our Yoga Teacher Training Vancouver program going in the right direction – up!

 Branching Out From Your Studio